Toronto Summer Basketball Camp

-The Basketball Academy will be holding its 11th annual summer basketball camp at two locations.
-For weeks 1-4 camp is hosted at Glen Ames and weeks 5-6 it is hosted at Riverdale Collegiate in Toronto.
+The Basketball Academy will be holding its 12th annual summer basketball camp for 4 weeks starting July 6th and ending July 31st.
+We are still waiting for confirmation on the location which will either be East York Collegiate, Glen Ames or Riverdale.
+Riverdale is our #1 choice if available as the gym is air conditioned.
 This year the camp will be a full-day basketball camp for grades 1-8.
 Our expert coaching staff believes every player can learn the fundamental basketball skills necessary for success.
 Players are divided into groups by age and skill.
 The disciplined and structured nature of the program will ensure the highest level of coaching in a fun and positive environment.
-Our Toronto Summer basketball camp runs on a weekly basis from July 2nd to August 9th.
+Our Toronto Summer basketball camp runs on a weekly basis from July 6th to July 31st.

 Each day players attending our summer basketball camp will divide into groups based on age and skill level.
 The first 30 minutes of camp is dedicated to working on individual skills.
 Players will have the opportunity to apply these skills during games and stations.

 Scrimmages are the most important part of a players development in any youth basketball league.
 Every week there will be 45 minutes dedicated to games.
 The games will be played with stopped time on all dead balls (out of bonds, free throws, substitutions).
 Playing time will be divided equally.
 The goal is to introduce players to the atmosphere of a real game along with all the rules involved including: